davidSimek/hal0.009/README.md

 - its assembler

 ## News
+- registers and numbers are now 16 bit, because it was limiting
 - Support for `inc`, `dec` and `cmp` instructions.
 - You can either write instructions in lowercase, or uppercase

 ```asm
 movar 22 A
 exit